PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 indexed final convergence, dynamic Reshape, shape reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
 Commit and push only; do not create or update a pull request.

+## Post-fusion reconciliation implementation checkpoint

+The coordinator now records `fusion_tensor_count` immediately before activation fusion and initializes `final_reconcile_stats` with the exact zero counter.
+The final scan runs only when `second_reconcile_stats` or any fusion counter is positive, or when zero-rewrite pruning reduces the tensor table.

+The complete stable path now ends after fusion.
+A changing second reconciliation, fusion rewrite, and prune-only mutation each preserve the scan with the same `ModelIRGraphIndex`.
+The architecture contract verifies all three guards in source order, the tensor-count boundary, and index forwarding.
+The activation-fusion owner fixture confirms zero-count pruning and LayoutState synchronization.

+Sequential validation across activation fusion, indexed final convergence, dynamic Reshape, shape reconciliation, graph cleanup, HardSwish/SE layout, core, pass-efficiency, architecture, and TensorFlow-import-blocked suites is `414 passed in 26.42s`.
+Focused final-coordinator, prune-only, structure, and legacy-equivalence coverage is `13 passed in 2.27s`.

+At resume, return to the larger lowerer reconciliation inventory.
+The three indexed final-convergence scans now have explicit mutation contracts; do not merge their guards unless tests can still distinguish each convergence opportunity.
+Select the next boundary only when every mutation since the prior scan has a returned counter or prune accounting.
+Commit and push only; do not create or update a pull request.